-Putin: Russia won't expel US diplomats -- report
+Putin: Russia won't expel US diplomats

 Story highlights

-- Russian President Vladimir Putin won't expel 35 US diplomats -- state media
+- Russian President Vladimir Putin won't expel 35 US diplomats in response to US sanctions

 - Moscow will decide further steps depending on US President-elect Donald Trump's policies